 The period between 1992 and 1950 is known to be the golden age of Jhargram under the administration of Prof. Debendra Mohan Battacharya.
 In those 28 years, Jhargram developed into a township and many educational institutions were established and developed.
 He also created an annual sports fund, which was used to encourage the sports activities and construct the Jhargram football stadium.
 Alongside him, the contributions of Raja Narsingha Malla Deb were also immense like the establishment of agricultural and polytechnic colleges.
 He also contributed to welfare causes and donated 10,000 bighas of land to poor farmers in 1947, making him the single largest land donor in West Bengal.

 Climate of Jhargram

+The climate of Jhargram is similar to that of Bengals with an extremely hot and humid tropical weather.
+The major part of the town is covered by lateritic soil, while facets of alluvial deposit are found in the northern part.
+The soil is reddish-brown in colour.
 The area is prone to drought since it is on the rain-shadow area and the annual average rainfall received here is 1000mm, which is much lower than the other parts of the district.
 During the summer season, between the hot dry months of May and June, the temperature rises up to 46° C. During the chilly winter months of December and January, there is a noticeable plummet in the temperature to 4° C..

 Demographics of Jhargram